alexbaryzhikov/alisp/README.md

 ```
 (token0 token1 ...)
 ```
 where `token0` is a language instruction/operator, callable object or expression that evaluates to callable object.
 Other tokens are anything including numbers, variables, expressions and are viewed as a arguments to `token0`.
-Language syntax is uniform, so anything you do will have this form.
+Language syntax is uniform, so anything you do will resemble this pattern.
 For example, making a block statement will look like
 ```
 (block expr1 expr2...)
 ```